Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Experiments

-\textbf{Material Dynamics}: We next investigate the performance of our proposed method in our target scientific application: the dynamics of time-evolving microstructures subject to various processing conditions.
-Phase-field simulations are commonly applied to model a number of manufacturing processes involving evolving interfaces (such as solidification/melting, spinodal decomposition, grain growth, recrystallization, and crack propagation \citep{steinbach_phase-field_2009, miehe_phase_2010}).
+\textbf{Material Dynamics}: We next investigate the performance of our proposed method in a target scientific application: the dynamics of time-evolving microstructures subject to various processing conditions.
+Phase-field simulations are commonly applied to model a number of manufacturing processes involving evolving interfaces (e.g., solidification/melting, spinodal decomposition, grain growth, recrystallization, and crack propagation \citep{steinbach_phase-field_2009, miehe_phase_2010}).
 These simulations are stochastic -- the result of numerical noise representing thermal fluctuations, such that, even provided equivalent initial processing conditions, the resulting microstructure state over time will vary.
 In this experiment, we particularly focus on spinodal decomposition, applicable for material systems which undergo a thermodynamic phase transition resulting in the separation of a homogeneous mixture into distinct phases.
-The resulting dataset contains 10,000 two-phase microstructures of dimension $256 \times 256$ voxels evaluated across $100$ time steps.
-Quantification of the internal state of the material's microstructures was performed by computing their 2-point spatial correlations \citep{kroner_statistical_1971, torquato_random_2002}, a representation which quantifies internal spatial correlations between constituents in the material, while also accounting for underlying symmetries (e.g., translation-equivariance and periodicity).
+The resulting dataset contains 10,000 simulation trajectories evaluated across $100$ time steps, with each frame a two-phase microstructure of dimension $256 \times 256$ voxels.
+Quantification of the internal state of each microstructure was performed by computing its 2-point spatial correlations \citep{kroner_statistical_1971, torquato_random_2002}, a representation quantifying material constituent internal spatial correlations, while also accounting for underlying symmetries (e.g., translation-equivariance and periodicity).
 Further discussion regarding this quantification procedure is presented in Appendix \ref{Appendix-Case-Study_Background}.
-These correlations were then finally compressed to a 5-dimensional vector via Principal Component Analysis (PCA).
-In this problem, we use CVFM to model conditional time-dependent microstructural evolution, provided 100 sequential conditional empirical distributions.
+Individual correlations were then compressed to a 5-dimensional vector via Principal Component Analysis (PCA) defining the state variables for training.
+In this problem, we use CVFM to model conditional time-dependent microstructural evolution in this 5-dimensional space, provided 100 sequential conditional empirical distributions.